syncfusion-content/maui-docs/MAUI/DataGrid/loadMore.md

 # Load More in MAUI DataGrid (SfDataGrid)

-TThe DataGrid enables the "Load More" option when the `SfDataGrid.AllowLoadMore` property is set to true.
-When the "Load More" feature is enabled, an interactive load more view will be displayed on the SfDataGrid only when the grid reaches the maximum scroll offset while scrolling down.
+TThe DataGrid enables the Load more option when the `SfDataGrid.AllowLoadMore` property is set to true.
+When the Load more feature is enabled, an interactive load more view will be displayed on the SfDataGrid only when the grid reaches the maximum scroll offset while scrolling down.
 It loads a subset of data into its data source at runtime when users tap the `DataGridLoadMoreView`.

 ## Load more command
 The DataGrid loads a subset of data to its data source at runtime by triggering an ICommand bound to the `SfDataGrid.LoadMoreCommand` property.
 It will be executed when the user taps the load more view.